ROCm/AMDMIGraphX/tools/model_zoo/test_generator/README.md

   --decode-limit DECODE_LIMIT
                         Max number of sum-samples generated for decoder models.
 Use 0 to ignore it.
 (Only for decoder models)
 ```

+Note: Some models require permission to access, use `huggingface-cli login`

 To run everything:
 ```bash